Vennila Veedu: Plot

 When Ilavarasi's father learns of this, he becomes wild and scolds Thenu, Karthik, and even Ilavarasi.
-He asks Karthik to lodge a formal complaint to the police.
-The policemen's attitude towards this issue is lethargic, and they treat them with negligence.
-Meanwhile, the inspector tells Ilavarasi's father that while Thenu's own chain is still intact, his daughter's jewellery alone is gone, so even Thenu and Karthik could be possible suspects, and this kind of cheating is the latest trend among robbers these days.
+He asks Karthik to lodge a formal complaint with the police.
+The policemen's attitude towards this issue is lethargic, and they treat it with negligence.
+Meanwhile, the inspector tells Ilavarasi's father that while Thenu's own chain is still intact, his daughter's jewellery is also gone, so even Thenu and Karthik could be possible suspects; this kind of cheating is the latest trend among robbers.
 Ilavarasi's father hears this and poisons his daughter's mind.
-Ilavarasi also misjudges certain incidents with Thenu and distances herself slowly.
+Ilavarasi also misjudges certain incidents with Thenu and slowly distances herself.
 One fine day, Ilavarasi throws a surprise party for Karthik and Thenu's wedding anniversary and gifts an expensive showpiece.
-However, day after day, Ilavarasi's father continues to verbally abuse them and looks at them as thieves.
-Then, Vennila suddenly gets kidnapped, and after some commotions, Karthik learns that Ilavarasi and her father have orchestrated the whole kidnap drama to check if they have the money from selling the stolen necklace.
-Karthik is enraged and argues with Ilavarasi's father, who asks him to first find the stolen necklace or at least give the money for the jewellery's worth and then talk as much as he pleases.
-Karthik, unable to see his family suffer humiliation, agrees to give back the money somehow.
+However, day after day, Ilavarasi's father continues abusing them verbally and looks at them as thieves.
+Then Vennila is suddenly kidnapped, and after some commotion, Karthik learns that Ilavarasi and her father have orchestrated the whole kidnapping to check whether they have the money from selling the stolen necklace.
+Karthik is enraged and argues with Ilavarasi's father, who asks him to first find the stolen necklace or at least pay for the jewellery's worth and then talk as much as he pleases.
+Karthik, unable to see his family suffer humiliation, agrees to somehow give back the money.

 Karthik goes to his village to sell a property, leaving Thenu and Vennila at home.
-However, here too, the land brokers make use of his helpless emergency situation and buy the land for exactly the amount that Karthik owes Ilavarasi's father, much lesser than the land's actual worth.
+However, here too, the land brokers make use of his helpless emergency and buy the land for exactly the amount that Karthik owes Ilavarasi's father, much less than the land's actual worth.
 Karthik comes back to the city with the money but is in for a rude shock.
 He finds that Thenu has committed suicide by hanging herself.
-He reads her suicide note, where she tells that there was a secret camera in the gift that Ilavarasi gave for their anniversary, and their intimate moments were filmed and leaked to the internet.
+He reads her suicide note, where she states that there was a secret camera in the gift that Ilavarasi gave for their anniversary, and their intimate moments were filmed and leaked to the internet.
 Her stalker had seen this and verbally abused her in public.
-When Thenu confronted Ilavarasi and her father about this, he said that they fixed the camera only to monitor their activities to find the truth about the theft and they are not responsible if the video is leaked to the internet.
+When Thenu confronted Ilavarasi and her father about this, he said that they had fixed the camera only to monitor their activities to find the truth about the theft, and they were not responsible if the video was leaked online.
 When she argued with him, he slapped and humiliated her further.
 Unable to bear all the humiliation, she has taken this extreme step.